| | |

 the other corner of the altar, namely, the Gospel side, and there continues the

+Mass while the Consecrator does the same at the Epistle side.
 The Post-Communion which ought to be said with the Post-Communion of the day

 under one Through Our Lord Jesus Christ, Who liveth and reigneth.